Cloudneeti/Cloudneeti_SaaS_Docs/docs/remediation/overviewQuickWins.md

   [AWS](../awsQuickWins/){target=_blank}

-## OS Hardening for Baseline Configuration
+## OS hardening for baseline configuration

   A collection of OS hardening scripts that will help to harden operating system baseline configuration supported by Cloudneeti.